Dachshund Proof Your House

 Dachshunds have a very fragile back and are prone to a spine disease called IVDD.
 All Dachshunds should avoid high-impact activities including jumping, running at high-speed, and any activity that will put too much strain on their spine.
 Consider purchasing dog ramps for your furniture to help prevent injury.

-To help protect my Dachshund’s back, we purchased the Dachramp from Sausage Dog Central.
+To help protect my Dachshund’s back, we purchased the Dachramp From Alpha Paw.
 It is lightweight, packs up flat, and nice rubber grips to help our doxies into our bed.
-This is an Affiliate Link.
-Please review our Disclaimer for details.

 Avoid feeding your new puppy any people food.
 Feeding them table scraps during a meal will quickly become a horrible habit for you and your dog.
 Dachshunds love to bark when they want something, and they have no trouble continuing to bark for a Very Long Time.